 - Complete the two Face ID setup scans

 - Put your mask on, covering your whole face

 - Face ID should still work when you’re not wearing your mask as well

 Read more 9to5Mac tutorials:

-- Hands-on: Here’s how to find the new Siri voices in iOS 14.5
+- Here’s how the all-new Safari in iOS 15 works

-- Hands-on: Here’s how iPhone battery recalibration works in iOS 14.5
+- Hands-on: Here’s how Background Sounds work in iOS 15

 FTC: We use income earning auto affiliate links.
 More.